 After graduating from university, I was thrown into the sea of adulthood.

-Here’s the thing about our current education system – it doesn’t prepare us for our whole working lives ahead.
+Here’s the thing about our current education system – it only prepares us for the first part of our working lives.

 So after I flung my mortarboard into the air, adulthood came by and smacked me in the face.